Wirtschaftswunder: West Germany

-At the same time, the government, following Erhard's advice, cut taxes sharply on moderate incomes.
-Walter Heller, a young economist with the U.S. occupation forces who was later to become chairman of President Kennedy's Council of Economic Advisers, wrote in 1949 that to "remove the repressive effect of extremely high rates, Military Government Law No. 64 cut a wide swath across the German tax system at the time of the currency reform."
-Individual income tax rates, in particular, fell dramatically.
+At the same time, the West German government, following Erhard's advice, cut taxes sharply on moderate incomes.
+Walter Heller, a young economist with the U.S. occupation forces (he would later become chairman of the Council of Economic Advisers under President of the United States John F. Kennedy), wrote in 1949 that to "remove the repressive effect of extremely high rates, Military Government Law No. 64 cut a wide swath across the German tax system at the time of the currency reform".
+Individual income-tax rates, in particular, fell dramatically.
 Previously the tax rate on any income over 6,000 Deutschmark had been 95 percent.
 After tax reform, this 95 percent rate applied only to annual incomes above 250,000 Deutschmark.
-For the West German with an annual income of about 2,400 Deutschmark in 1950, the marginal tax rate fell from 85 percent to 18 percent.
+For the West German resident with an annual income of about 2,400 Deutschmark in 1950, the marginal tax rate fell from 85 percent to 18 percent.

+Erhard also issued a decree abolishing price controls.
+This move was conducted without the permission of the Allied occupying powers, and was opposed by the Social Democratic Party, by most West German manufacturing interests, and (according to Erhard) by at least some of his own advisers.
+At the time, food was difficult to find in stores at the artificially low price, and was instead often acquired by barter or through the black market.
+Once the price controls were removed, the shortages disappeared and the economy improved dramatically.
+The removal of price controls returned supply and demand to equilibrium.
+Once the goods could be sold for the higher price that reflected the cost of production, it incentivized producers to increase production, ultimately increasing economic efficiency.

-The Allied dismantling of the West German coal and steel industries decided at the Potsdam Conference was virtually completed by 1950; equipment had then been removed from 706 manufacturing plants in the west and steel production capacity had been reduced by 6,700,000 tons.
-Although the industrially important Saarland with its rich coal fields was returned to West Germany in 1957, it remained economically integrated in a customs union with France until 1959 and France extracted coal from the area until 1981.
+The Allied dismantling of the West German coal and steel industries, as decided at the Potsdam Conference, was virtually completed by 1950; equipment had then been removed from 706 manufacturing plants in the west and steel-production capacity had been reduced by 6,700,000 tons.
+Although the industrially important Saarland with its rich coal fields was returned to West Germany in 1957, it remained economically integrated in a customs union with France until 1959, and France extracted coal from the area until 1981.

-West Germany proceeded quickly after 1948 to rebuild its capital stock and thus to increase its economic output at stunning rates.
-The very high capital investment rate thanks to low consumption and a very small need for replacement capital investments (due to the still small capital stock) drove this recovery during the 1950s.
+After 1948 West Germany proceeded quickly to rebuild its capital stock and thus to increase its economic output at stunning rates.
+The very high capital-investment rate thanks to low consumption and a very small need for replacement capital investments (due to the still small capital stock) drove this recovery during the 1950s.
 Living standards also rose steadily, with the purchasing power of wages increasing by 73% from 1950 to 1960.
-As noted by the British journalist Terence Prittie in the early Sixties:
+As noted by the British journalist Terence Prittie in the early 1960s: